-As a project manager, you need the right tools in your bag to help you organize project plans, streamline tasks, and maximize efficiencies for on-time and on-budget delivery.
+As a project manager, you need the right tools to help you organize project plans, streamline tasks, and maximize efficiencies for on-time and on-budget delivery.
 Gantt charts and PERT charts both meet those criteria.

-In this post, we’re going to dig deeper into what makes these two tools so useful for PMs, when each chart is best utilized, and how you can use them both to plan and monitor your projects for the most successful outcomes possible.
+In this post, we’ll dig deeper into what makes these two tools so useful for PMs, when each chart is best utilized, and how you can use them both to plan and monitor your projects for the most successful outcomes possible.

 Both Gantt charts and PERT charts are tools to help visualize projects from beginning to end, along with the individual tasks associated with them.
-The key difference between the two charts is the way in which they present project data.
+The key difference between the two charts is how they present project data.

-A PERT chart, on the other hand, is structured as a flow chart or network diagram that displays all the project tasks in separate boxes and connects them with arrows to clearly show task dependencies.
-Although PERT — short for Program Evaluation and Review Technique — charts don’t have dates along their x-axes like Gantt charts, the individual boxes that make up PERT charts identify the time needed to complete each task.
+A PERT chart, on the other hand, is structured as a flow chart or network diagram that displays all the project tasks in separate boxes and connects them with arrows to show task dependencies clearly.
+Although a PERT — short for Program Evaluation and Review Technique — chart doesn’t have dates along the x-axis like a Gantt chart, the individual boxes that make up PERT charts identify the time needed to complete each task.

 What is a PERT chart used for?